 - WORK AND EDUCATIONAL HISTORY INSIDE AND OUTSIDE CANADA: Your work and educational history for the past five (5) years or if you became a permanent resident less than five (5) years ago, your work and/or educational history since becoming a permanent resident.
 If you have not worked or studied, provide your other activity history, including location.
 List ALL your activities in chronological order from the oldest to the most recent: What they mean by “activity” is what you were doing instead of working or studying, if this applies to you.
 Here are some examples: “Looking for a job” or it could be volunteer work, or it could be “Homemaker.”

 - TRAVEL HISTORY: Have you travelled or lived outside of Canada in the last five (5) years (or if you became a permanent resident less than five (5) years ago, since becoming a permanent resident)?
 Include ALL absences (including those due to employment, vacations, trips to the United States and any other time you left Canada): This section is extremely important because it is how IRCC determines whether or not you have met the Residency Obligation.
 Note: If the officer reviewing your application has any reason to believe you are not being honest in this section, your application could be delayed for months.
 Be honest and include every trip where you spent a minimum of one night outside of Canada.
 The “Period to be assessed” is 5 years from the date you are submitting your application or the date you landed in Canada, whichever is more recent.

-Section D – Residency Obligation (Time Spent Outside Canada)
+Section D of the PR Card Application – Residency Obligation (Time Spent Outside Canada)

 This section is not mandatory unless you have spent 1095 days (3 years) or more outside of Canada within the last 5 years.
 Note that completing this section will not automatically cause you to lose your status.
 However, not completing this section when you have spent 1095 days or more outside of Canada will result in delays at the very least and the loss of your status at the very worst.